-- All entries will be published in the AR Future Projects catalogue, distributed to all AR subscribers – view the 2021 catalogue here or purchase a printed copy
+- All entries will be featured in the AR Future Projects awards catalogue distributed to AR subscribers and at MIPIM 2023 and Footprint+

 - All winning projects will be promoted on the AR website, emails and via social media, which have a following of over a million readers worldwide

-- All winners will receive a winners’ pack including a trophy, winner’s logo, draft press release and recording of the webinar for their own website and marketing
+- All winners will receive a winners’ pack including a trophy, certificate, catalogue, winners’ badge and press release

-- All winning projects will be displayed on the AR Future Projects awards website
+- All entries will be featured in a gallery on the AR Future Projects website

 How to enter

-- Register your details online , you will receive an email, click on the link to validate your account, or add the validation code.
-You will need to do this before you can complete your entries.
+- Register your details online – you will receive an email, click on the link to validate your account, or add the validation code.
+Please note you will need to do this before you can complete your entries

 - two A2 boards, uploaded as two separate PDF files containing compressed images – files should not exceed 12Mb and boards need to be anonymous, otherwise they may be disqualified.
 We highly encourage you to include at least one plan and one section on your boards

 - a 200-word summary of your project, written in English – this text will be used for editorial coverage, so please ensure all important information (including project name, practice name, client name, city and country) is included

 Who can enter

-For the student prize , we accept finished projects from students who have graduated in 2021, completing their masters, RIBA Part 2, or equivalent in that year
+- For the unbuilt student project prize , we accept finished projects from students who have graduated in 2022, completing their masters, RIBA Part 2, or equivalent in that year

-For the competition entry prize , we accept unsuccessful proposals submitted to an architecture competition that announced its results in 2021.
+- For the unbuilt competition entry prize , we accept unsuccessful proposals submitted to an architecture competition that announced its results in 2022.
 These can’t have won or been commended in the competition, and should be entered by one of their authors

 What can be entered